Karnali25/educenter-hugo-1/exampleSite/content/english/neuron/TR069console.md

 * User Updates: whether the CPE should inform the ACS immediately or during the next scheduled Inform if the user changed a value (such as SIP server name).
 * Blocking: blocking the user from changing specific parameter values.

-### Group Manager
+#### Group Manager
-The Management Platform enables remote configuration of a group of devices (mass update).
+The Neuron ACS Management Platform enables remote configuration of a group of devices (mass update).
 The update may include parameter values, configuration or firmware files, and can be sent to:

 CPEs of a specific CPE model type
 Customer-defined groups of CPEs
 The update can be performed immediately, or scheduled for a certain time and date.
 The customer can also control the frequency and quantity of updates to reduce ACS server load.

-### Data models of TR-069 protocol
+#### Data models and supported  TR-069 protocols

 Most of the configuration and diagnostics is performed through setting and retrieving the value of the device parameters using Get parameter and Set parameters operations.
 Device parameters organized in a well-defined hierarchical structure that is mostly common to all device models.
 The solution supports below [Broadband Forum Technical reports.](https://cwmp-data-models.broadband-forum.org/)

 * TR-69 – CPE WAN Management Protocol
 * TR-098 – Internet Gateway Device Data Model for TR-69
 * TR-104 – DSLHome™ Provisioning Parameters for VoIP CPE